Kong Konnect Observability and Analytics with Dynatrace

 Dynatrace

-Dynatrace exists to make software work perfectly.
-Our platform combines broad and deep observability and continuous runtime application security with advanced AIOps to provide answers and intelligent automation from data.
+Dynatrace simplifies cloud complexity and enables faster and more secure innovation.
+The Dynatrace platform combines broad and deep observability, monitoring, continuous runtime application security, and advanced AIOps with Davis® AI to provide answers and intelligent automation from data.
 This enables innovators to modernize and automate cloud operations, deliver software faster and more securely, and ensure flawless digital experiences.

 Kong Konnect